UltraSketchLLM: Sub-1-Bit LLM Compression via Sketch and Hardware-Friendly Operators: Background

 \subsection{Data Sketch Techniques}

-Data sketching is a sub-linear memory compression technique approximating large datasets with controlled error bounds~\cite{cormode2005improved}.
-It maintains a $M \times N$ sketch state (matrix) as in Figure~\ref{fig:absmaxmin} and follows a select-update-retrieve process: Select: Hash function maps data to a set of locations in the matrix.
-Update: Application-specific rules update these locations based on input data and the current sketch state.
-Retrieve: Original data or statistics are approximated by getting bonded values from the sketch state and interpreting them with specific rules.
-Substantial memory reduction for data estimation makes it superior in streaming applications like heavy hitters, cardinality~\cite{zou2024musa}, and frequency distributions~\cite{cao2024learning}. ~\cite{jiang2018sketchml} and ~\cite{gui2023sk} also apply this technique in gradient compression for distributed training.
+Sketch is a sub-linear memory compression technique that approximates large datasets with controlled error bounds~\cite{cormode2005improved}.
+It maintains a sketch state (matrix) $S (M \times N)$ as in Figure~\ref{fig:absmaxmin} and follows a select-update-retrieve process: \textbf{Select}: map data to specific locations in the sketch matrix, generally by a hash function. \textbf{Update}: sketch state updating rules based on input data and the current state value to solve data conflicts. \textbf{Retrieve}: access sketch state values and interpret them based on data keys and retrieval rules.
+Select and update rules decide the estimation theoretical error bound and efficiency of computation.
+During compression, each datum is processed sequentially by select and update operations in a stream, and decompression follows the select-retrieve process.
+The error upper bound of sketch is tightly related to the sketch space assigned, as $E(\text{Error}) \propto Mem(Sketch)$.
+A larger sketch state leads to a higher approximation accuracy in theory and vice versa.
+The agile error control helps \Brand{} adopt an importance-aware weights compression rate by allocating various sketch matrix sizes.
+Applying sketch to LLM weights is orthogonal to scalar quantization, which provides significant compression potential in combination.

-The expectation of approximation error induced by the data sketch is theoretically bounded.
-The upper bound is tightly related to the space assigned for the sketch state, as $E((\text{Error})) \propto Mem(Sketch)$.
-A larger sketch state generally leads to a higher approximation estimation and vice versa.
-The agile error control helps \Brand{} adopt importance-aware differentiated weights compression rate for different rows of LLM weights.
-Data sketch compression can achieve a different compression ratio by assigning various sketch matrix sizes.
-Deployment of data sketch in weights compression for low memory utilization is a parameter-sharing method in nature.
-This method is also orthogonal to scalar quantization, which provides significant compression potential.
+Substantial memory reduction makes sketch superior in streaming applications like heavy hitters, cardinality~\cite{zou2024musa}, and frequency distributions~\cite{cao2024learning}.
+SketchML~\cite{jiang2018sketchml} and SK-Gradient ~\cite{gui2023sk} also apply sketch in the machine learning domain. spaLLM~\cite{zhang2024spallm} and Ss1~\cite{saedi2024ss1} apply sketch as a parameter sharing technique, ignoring LLM weight features for specific sketch algorithm design.
+Besides, hash operation in sketch are originally designed for streaming data processing with random and irregular memory access patterns sequentially, causing inefficiency in LLM computation flow, which prefers regular memory accesses in batch. \Brand{} maps sketch operations to equivalent matrix operations, friendly for GPU and other tensor processors, fitting downstream LLM operations.

-\section{Design of ~\Brand{}}
+\section{Design of \Brand{}}